aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 .. image:: imgs-simple/5.jpg

-``1 – You can fill the name, description and data ownership rule.``
+``1 – You can fill in the domain name, definition, and data domain lead.``

-``2 – Use to create business data in bulk.``
+``2 – Use the sheet navigate to go to a sheet corresponding to the next model layer.``

-An excel data dictionary is a structured excel file, consisting of several sheets, matching the layers of the data governance model: each sheet corresponds to a specific model layer.
-It is suppose to fill in the empty positions in the table of each layer.
-A subset of the tables columns in the excel file are inferred automatically, making sure that the input data is compliant with the data governance model.
-Furthermore, the user is advised to follow the hierarchy of the of data governance model, starting with filling in the sheets that subsequentially correspond to their position in the data governance model layers.
-The resulting excel data dictionary is required to be compliant with the predefined structure of the Aurelius data governance model.
-A script checks whether compliance is met and fills in the governance model application, based on the provided information of the excel data dictionary.
+An excel data dictionary is a structured excel consisting of several sheets matching the layers of the data governance model: each sheet corresponds to a specific model layer.
+It is up to fill in the empty positions in the table of each layer.
+A subset of the table columns in the excel file are inferred automatically making sure that the input data is compliant with the data governance model.
+Furthermore, the user is advised to follow the hierarchy of the of data governance model starting filling in the sheets subsequentially corresponding to their position in the data governance model layers.
+This resulting excel data dictionary is required to be compliant with the pre-defined structure of the Aurelius data governance model.
+A script checks whether compliance is met and fills in the governance model in the application based on the provided information in the excel data dictionary.

 **3.Use the Lineage REST API that can be connected directly with a  script or infrastructure.**